 JHSSC meets twice a year in different cities and towns across South Carolina, publishes a biannual magazine, and maintains an active website.
-Membership has grown over the past 20 years to approximately 450.
+Membership has grown over the past 25 years, now surpassing 500.
 In partnership with local communities, the Society sponsors historical markers at sites of Jewish interest.
 Its statewide survey of Jewish burial grounds, accessible on this site, continues to expand, as additional tombstones are photographed and genealogical information discovered.
 Photographs and indexes of memorial plaques in South Carolina synagogues also serve to keep the names of our ancestors alive.

 JHSSC’s major research initiatives have been developed under the auspices of the Jewish Heritage Collection housed in Special Collections at the College of Charleston’s Marlene and Nathan Addlestone Library.
 To date, more than 400 oral histories pertaining to South Carolina Jewish history and culture have been recorded.
 Project staff and volunteers have compiled an extensive manuscript collection, including records of families, businesses, synagogues, and Jewish organizations.
-The archives contains thousands of manuscripts, historical photographs, genealogical records, and fieldwork files.
-For more information, see: http://jhc.cofc.edu/
+The archives contain thousands of manuscripts, historical photographs, genealogical records, and fieldwork files.
+For more information, visit: http://jhc.cofc.edu/

 Membership in the Society is open.
 We encourage you to Click Here to join.

 Pearlstine / Lipov Center for Southern Jewish Culture brings together the resources of the Jewish Studies Program, the Jewish Heritage Collection, and the Jewish Historical Society of South Carolina.
 Activities include speakers, film screenings, online exhibitions, and a research fellowship program.

 The Jewish Heritage Collection at the College of Charleston